 This is because having multiple lenders pull your credit will only damage your credit scores if you spread out your home buying efforts over several months.
 Credit reporting agencies understand that certain patterns of behavior indicate that you are shopping for a home and are less likely to lower your scores if you maintain the expected shopping pattern.

 If your credit scores are not where you know they should be, don’t try to rush through the application process.
 Give yourself some time to get your credit repaired and get the best interest rates and the best price for your home.

-If you need help, don’t be afraid to reach out to a credit repair specialist – they help people get their credit scores higher in order to qualify for an FHA loan all the time, and they will be able to advise you as to what your options are for cleaning up your credit and what time-frame you can realistically expect for improvement.
+If you need help, don’t be afraid to reach out to a credit repair specialist.
+They help people get their credit scores higher in order to qualify for an FHA loan all the time.
+They will be able to advise you as to what your options are for cleaning up your credit and what time-frame you can realistically expect for improvement.